exdst/jss-astro-public/README.md

 ### Sitecore

-Currently, project supports only Sitecore first approach.
+Currently, the project supports only the Sitecore first approach.
 You are not able to push items to Sitecore from code.
-Please, follow instruction under [Sitecore](./sitecore/README.md) folder to setup Sitecore instance.
+Please follow the instructions in the [Sitecore](./sitecore/README.md) folder to set up the Sitecore instance.
 It is Docker based, so you can easily run it locally with a few commands.

 ## NPM packages